 Attempted murder by poisoning (NRS 200.390) carries potentially harsher penalties in Nevada than attempted murder by other means.
 The defendant may face a life sentence in prison.
-But a skilled Nevada criminal defense attorney may be able to get the charges reduced or dropped altogether.
+But a skilled criminal defense attorney may be able to get the charges reduced or dropped altogether.

-This article summarizes the Nevada crime of attempted murder by poisoning.
 Continue reading to learn the law, defenses, and penalties.

 The legal definition of “attempted murder by poisoning” in Nevada is when someone willfully and maliciously administers poison – or causes poison to be administered – to a person with the intent to kill that person.
 A poison may include any noxious or destructive substance or liquid.

-Jan in Henderson was preparing her husband’s favorite stew dinner.
+Example: Jan in Henderson was preparing her husband’s favorite stew dinner.
 She reached into the cabinet for oil but carelessly grabbed a bottle of cleaning liquid and poured it into the pot.
 At dinner her husband digs into the dinner and starts convulsing.
 He’s rushed to the hospital where he nearly dies.
 The police arrest Jan for attempted murder by poisoning and book her at the Henderson Detention Center.
 But if the prosecution can’t prove that Jan intended to kill her husband, the charge should be dismissed.

 The best defenses to charges for attempting to kill with poison always turn on the specific circumstances of the case.
 In general, the defense attorney may employ the following strategies: